TolulopeOyejide/Data_Science_Project_2/README.md

 - `Stock_Market_Predictor.ipynb` - a jupyter notebook that contains all of the code.

 ## Data
-- I download all of the data during the project, using the yfinance package.
+- I downloaded all of the data during the project, using the yfinance package.

 ## Demo